padogrid/bundle-hazelcast-4n5-app-perf_test_sb-cluster-sb/README.md

 Number of data nodes  [2]: 5
 Products installation directory path.
 [/Users/dpark/Padogrid/products]:
-/Usres/dpark/Padogrid/products/linux
-Directory does not exist or not a directory.
-Products installation directory path.
-[/Users/dpark/Padogrid/products]:
 /Users/dpark/Padogrid/products/linux
 Install Avahi?
 This allows VMs to enable local network discovery service via the mDNS/DNS-SD protocol.
 All VM host names can be looked up with the suffix